Performance Review: Decoding The Structure

-It’s that time of the year.
-It’s the performance review season.
+It’s that time of the year for performance review season.
 Employees are on the edge of their seats.
-Do get the raise?
+Do you get the raise?
 Are they penalized for the 2-week vacation they took?
 And the feeling is equally mutual.
 Managers are often confused about how to conduct a performance review.
-And as if things weren’t bad enough, performance reviews are extremely inefficient.
+And as if things weren’t bad enough, performance reviews are highly inefficient.
 And of course, we do have stats to back it up.
 95% of employees are not satisfied with their company’s appraisal system.

 The drill is the same everywhere.
 According to traditional performance reviews, you notify your employees regarding the review a few days prior.
 Then you prepare what you are going to discuss according to the available reports.
-Then talk with the person; starting with some positive notes and then nitpicking the negatives and finally, even your best employees leave the review unsatisfied.
+Then talk with the person, starting with some positive notes and then nitpicking the negatives.
+Finally, even your best employees leave the review unsatisfied.
 The result?
 An embarrassing failure.
 Not only are you sending mixed and incorrect messages but also wasting a lot of valuable time.

 So What Do We Need to Do?

 An employee’s evaluation should be more than just an annual interaction.
-Its a waste of time and doesn’t provide any substantial feedback.
+It's a waste of time and doesn’t provide any substantial feedback.
 A simple performance rating won’t do the job.
 Your performance evaluation needs to be more holistic and frequent.
-Irrespective of the kind of evaluation system your company uses, there are a few basic guidelines you can follow to optimize your performance review process.
+Irrespective of your company's kind of evaluation system, there are a few basic guidelines you can follow to optimize your performance review process.

 The Early Expectation

-What most people make the mistake is that they think performance review starts when you enter the conference room to discuss your performance.
-It is important to understand how you really want to evaluate your employees.
+Most people make a mistake because they think a performance review starts when you enter the conference room to discuss your performance.
+It is crucial to understand how you want to evaluate your employees.